dotnet/runtime/src/setup/README.md

 - For class library and framework functioning issues, file on [dotnet/corefx](https://github.com/dotnet/corefx) repo
 - For runtime issues, file on [dotnet/coreclr](https://github.com/dotnet/coreclr) issues

+This project has adopted the code of conduct defined by the [Contributor Covenant](http://contributor-covenant.org/) to clarify expected behavior in our community.
+For more information, see the [.NET Foundation Code of Conduct](http://www.dotnetfoundation.org/code-of-conduct).

 Build Status
 ------------